mahirst/SSP_fellowship_2025/README.md

 ##### Availability of a publishing program or press

-These data were generated manually by my fellowship partner by doing simple Google searches for each institution.
+These data are subjective (i.e., what defines a publishing program or press?) and were generated manually by my fellowship partner by doing simple Google searches for each institution.
 1 means a program or press exists at that institution currently; 0 means they do not.

-#####
+##### Running the scripts

+In the **Revenue** folder, you can start by running extract_ipeds_revenue.py and then missing.py.
+Then, run the summarize_revenue.py to get the college_total_revenue_summary.csv file.

+Population demographics analysis for 2012 vs 2022 can be run using the pop_demogs.py file.

+In the **analysis** folder, there is only one R script called "LMM_correlations_analysis.R".
+This will run the linear mixed models to look for correlations between the variables included, and it will generate the resulting forest plots that are in the **analysis** folder.

 ## Sharing/access information

+Python version 3.13.2
+R version 2024.12.1+563 (2024.12.1+563)

+This project has an MIT license.
+Please read the license file.

 IPEDS data is public domain and can be downloaded from their Data Center.